 By building a bridge between commercial support and development assistance, DFI Canada brings financial strength and stability to communities around the world.
 It supports local private sector activity where it generates sustainable development.

-A, crown cooperation, ND wholly owned subsidiary of Export Development Canada (EDC), DFIC is financed through the surplus earnings accumulated by EDC.
-However, at DFIC we are expected to be financially sustainable, generating returns on our projects to avoid reliance on subsidies from the Canadian Government.
+DFIC is a crown cooperation, currently funded by the Canadian Government, and the private sector for capital.
+However, we expect to be financially sustainable, generating returns on our projects to avoid reliance on subsidies from the Canadian Government, in the near future.

 MEET OUR PEOPLE PAGE